2. Definitions of the live EPA metrics

 - if the scheme remains undelivered in the current AMP year, then we continue to report the scheme as not delivered within the AMP year it was expected to be delivered (based on the date within the ‘Latest Allowable Delivery Date’ column)

-- if the scheme has been delivered by the new agreed date (that is the date in the ‘Water Company Planned Delivery Date’ column), then we report as delivered within the AMP year it was expected to be delivered (based on the date within the ‘Latest Allowable Delivery Date’ column)
+- if the scheme has been successfully delivered by the updated expected delivery date (that is the date in the ‘Water Company Planned Delivery Date’ column), then we will report as delivered within the AMP year it was expected to be delivered (based on the date within the ‘Latest Allowable Delivery Date’ column)

-- the exception to the above points is where a scheme was expected to be delivered in AMP7, but is rolled over to year 1 of AMP8 to ensure it continues to be tracked and counted as part of EPA assessment
+- where a scheme was expected to be delivered in AMP7, but is rolled over to AMP8 due to it not being signed off, it will be counted as part of year 1 of AMP8 to ensure it is not omitted from the EPA calculation process

 Calculation